n0m4d-eng/Project_Writeups/Proxmox Homelab.md

 This machine had 16GB of RAM, and a 512GB hard drive.
 This should be enough of a starting point to run some Vulnhub VMs.
 I don't know how this will hold up against an Active Directory lab.
 But I'm going to try anyway.

-I also need a dongle with an ethernet jack to connect ot my home router.
+I also need a dongle with an ethernet jack to connect to my home router.

 # Prepping the Laptop